dvbckle/Process-Fault-Identification-with-CNN/README.md

 Currently, notebooks included are:
 - One with the simulated dataset using only the process control values.
+- One with the simulated dataset adding 'velocity' & 'acceleration' of the process control values and five warning classes plus normal and faliure classesplus normal and faliure classes.
-- One with the simulated dataset adding 'velocity' & 'acceleration' of the process control values.
+- One with the simulated dataset adding 'velocity' & 'acceleration' of the process control values and one warning class plus normal and failure classes
 - One with EDA on the paper machine dataset.
 - Two models with a subset of the paper machine data using the most frequent categorical feature subset.
       - One uses 5 warning classes